 It has been estimated that 64 million Americans-almost half of the adults in the Unites States-are suffering from periodontal disease.
 Periodontal disease, or gum disease, is on the rise due to our aging population.
 It occurs more in mid to later life because it takes time to develop.
 An interesting fact, according to one Ontario dentist, is that even older, well-educated people don’t take great care of their teeth.
 The best way to prevent periodontal disease is with proper oral hygiene.
 Brush and floss regularly, and visit your dentist twice a year for a thorough dental and gingival evaluation.
 With Father’s Day approaching, give your dad, husband, or brother the gift of healthy gums.
-Your Lake Forest Dentist, Dr. Fondriest, will be happy to perform a thorough oral evaluation and discuss dental treatment options with the men in your life.
+Dr. Fondriest will be happy to perform a thorough oral evaluation and discuss dental treatment options with the men in your life.

 Men And Gum Disease